 Decentralized Real Estate

 Introduction of blockchain technologies disrupts countless industries including the real estate.
-Blockchain-based startups offer the level of transparency and accountability that was never seen before.
+Blockchain-based startups like Rentberry offer the level of transparency and accountability that was never seen before.
 The technology provides an opportunity for secure peer-to-peer transactions by providing a clear mechanism of screening verification of landlords and renters.
 That allows eliminating the myriad of intermediaries: real estate agencies, brokers, real estate databases etc. And consequently, get rid of commissions for agents and property managers.
 There is no more speculation on the price, no opaque deals when terms are dictated by the brokerage.
 The decentralized real estate platforms connect the landlord directly to prospective tenants.
 That is a feature you are definitely want to take advantage of.

 Major benefits: secure, cost-saving, increase transparency, facilitate trust.

 Given all said above, it becomes clear that things are moving toward digitalization, speed-up, and transparency.
 As experts predict, as early as this year, the entire rental process will go online once and for all.
 Since the first attempts to disrupt the industry appeared to be successful, there’s no doubt that the trend will gain momentum in the years to come.